williamfzc/gossiphs/README.md

 API desc can be found [here](./src/server.rs).

 ## Precision

+> Static analysis has its limits, such as dynamic binding.
+> Therefore, it is unlikely to achieve the level of accuracy provided by LSP, but it can offer sufficient accuracy in
+> the areas where it is primarily used.

 The method we use to demonstrate accuracy is to compare the results with those of LSP/LSIF.
 It must be admitted that static inference is almost impossible to obtain all reference relationships like LSP, but in strict mode, our